Phone: 507-637-4023

 Overview

-The Redwood County Environmental Office oversees the enforcement of the states Noxious Weed Law.
-Noxious weeds are those that have the potential to cause great economical or physical harm.
-This could include physical harm to people (e.g. Giant Hogweed) or economic harm to crops (e.g. Palmer Amaranth).
-It is the legal responsibility of all landowners to comply with the noxious weed law on their property.
+The Redwood County Environmental Office oversees the enforcement of Minnesota’s Noxious Weed Law.
+Some plants are considered noxious because they cause harm to people, animals and or the agricultural industry.
+It is the legal responsibility of all landowners, the person who occupies the land, or the person responsible for or charged with the maintenance of public land to comply with the noxious weed law on their property.

 Fee Schedule